After a motorcycle accident, you need the best lawyer you can find.

 Our legal team will fight on your behalf from the moment you hire us until long after we win your case.
 We make sure you are seen by medical specialists to ensure your injuries are healed, and we know the experts to give us opinions on the facts of your case to ensure the insurance company will give you the money you will need to recover from a motorcycle accident.

-If you or a loved one has been involved in a motorcycle accident, either as a rider or passenger or as the driver of a car that was in an accident with a motorcycle, the car accident attorneys at Philly Injury Law can help sort through the legal issues surrounding your claim.
+If you or a loved one has been involved in a motorcycle accident, either as a rider or passenger or as the driver of a car that was in an accident with a motorcycle, the car accident attorneys at Philly Injury Lawyer can help sort through the legal issues surrounding your claim.
 Our accident lawyers will work with insurance companies, law enforcement and experts to ensure you receive the medical care and financial compensation you are entitled to receive.

 Many factors will be involved in settling an accident claim involving a motorcycle.
 Pennsylvania laws that regulate car insurance can significantly impact motorcycle claims.
 Under Pennsylvania’s no-fault, limited tort insurance, drivers at fault in an accident with a motorcycle lose protections and are liable for injuries and lost wages suffered by the injured rider.
 A personal injury attorney who knows the car insurance laws relating to motorcycles can discuss the facts of your case with you and determine the best course of action.

 Our personal injury attorneys have more than 60 years combined experience handling accident claims in Pennsylvania.
 We know the nuances of the laws that impact motorcycle accident claims and have the experience to fight for you and your family.
-Pennsylvania has strict time limits for filing accident claims, so do not delay contacting the professional accident lawyers with Philly Injury Law.
+Pennsylvania has strict time limits for filing accident claims, so do not delay contacting the professional accident lawyers with Philly Injury Lawyer.